Those Final Two and a Half Minutes of Stairway to Heaven

 Dude, this ain’t your personal campsite—it’s a shared training ground.

-As Musclebuilders, we hit our sets hard, rest with intention, and move on.
+As Builders, we hit our sets hard, rest with intention, and move on.
 We show respect and consideration.
 Personally, I try not to tie up a piece of equipment for more than 5–8 minutes, all business.

 The Flitterer